pkp/pkp-docs/getting-found-staying-found/en/getting-found-increasing-impact.md

 Perhaps more important than the question of how many people are accessing your journal is how they are using it.
 This is known as measuring the “impact” of your journal.
 Journals with high citation impact are among the most respected and successful academic journals in their fields.
 Citation impact refers to how often an article, an author, or a journal is cited by other scholars.
 While this is not an uncontroversial means of measuring the value a journal is having in the academic community, it is the standard one that most people recognize and operate on the basis of.
 Readers looking for reliable information will often first look to journals with a high citation impact.
 Prospective authors, reviewers, and editors may be more interested in volunteering their time with journals that have a high citation impact.
 Indexes and databases will want to include journals in their resources that have a high citation impact.
 And lastly, libraries will be motivated to promote journals with a high citation impact.
 All of this can lead to a cyclical pattern, where high impact journals are more likely to be used and supported, leading to more recognition, and higher impact.
 The challenge for every new journal is to get this process started, using some of the methods discussed in the previous section.

-Of particular interest for OJS and other open access journals are the results from several studies revealing that open access policies tend to increase the citation impact of journals ["The effect of open access and downloads ('hits') on citation impact: a bibliography of studies" ](http://opcit.eprints.org/oacitation-biblio.html).
+Of particular interest for OJS and other open access journals are the results from several studies revealing that open access policies tend to increase the citation impact of journals ["The effect of open access and downloads ('hits') on citation impact: a bibliography of studies"](http://opcit.eprints.org/oacitation-biblio.html).
 By providing free and immediate access to their content, open access journals are increasingly becoming the first choice among scholars for their research.

 ## Attracting Authors